 Great writing needs space.
-You can't force it, and most times I don't know what I'm thinking until I let it show up on the page.
+You can't force it, and most times, I don't know what I think until I let it show up on the page.

 Like a great conversation, it's unplanned but only happens if you don't crowd it out.